Santosh-Punase/elementary-storage/README.md

 # Elementary Storage

-Basic storage for the application which leverages browsers local storage and session storage
+Basic storage for the application which leverages browsers local storage and session storage and provide advance feature like expiry for the data

 [https://www.npmjs.com/package/elementary-storage](https://www.npmjs.com/package/elementary-storage)

 # Features
-✅ Persists data to local storage and session storage, as you wish.
+✅ Persists data to local storage or session storage, as you needed.

 ✅ Provides declarative api to interact with browser storage